prosaicpudding/HometownPortal/README.md

 HometownPortal
 ==============

-#### Current:
+#### To Do:

-* Reworking the GUI so that it looks like a modern application - Alex
-  * On the landing view, need to make clicking on the navigation rows act like clicking on the navigation icons
 * Need to add a refresh action to the action bar and remove the "refresh" buttons in several of the views.
-  * Need to finish the image switcher so that the banner cycles through the banner?.png images

 #### Completed: